-1. The Title IX Coordinator will determine whether there is a preponderance of the evidence to find that the respondent violated this Policy as alleged.
+- 1. The Title IX Coordinator will determine whether there is a preponderance of the evidence to find that the respondent violated this Policy as alleged.
 In most cases, this should occur within five (5) workdays of receiving the written investigative report from the investigator.
 The "preponderance of the evidence" standard requires that the weight of the evidence, in totality, supports a finding that it is more likely than not that the alleged violation occurred.

 2. If the Title IX Coordinator finds that the evidence does not prove by a preponderance of the evidence that the respondent committed the alleged violation, the matter will be closed.
 The Title IX Coordinator will make the determination in writing and distribute the written investigative report with such finding to the complainant and the respondent concurrently.
+All parties to whom the written investigative report is distributed pursuant to this Policy should maintain it in - 3.
+If the Title IX Coordinator finds by a preponderance of the evidence that a violation of this Policy did occur, the Title IX Coordinator will make the determination in writing and distribute the written investigative report with such finding to the complainant and the respondent concurrently.
 All parties to whom the written investigative report is distributed pursuant to this Policy should maintain it in confidence.
 Both the complainant and the respondent may appeal the finding under the procedure described below.

-3. If the Title IX Coordinator finds by a preponderance of the evidence that a violation of this Policy did occur, the Title IX Coordinator will make the determination in writing and distribute the written investigative report with such finding to the complainant and the respondent concurrently.
-All parties to whom the written investigative report is distributed pursuant to this Policy should maintain it in confidence.
-Both the complainant and the respondent the procedure described below.